Gigabit vs Gigabyte? Why is Everything So Confusing?

 |tera- (T)||1,000,000,000,000x||1Tb = 125GB||1TB = 8Tb|

-This post was originally published in July of 2018, and was updated in August of 2021.
+Editor’s Note: This post was originally published in July 2018 and updated for accuracy and comprehensiveness in August 2022.